Total time: 1 hour 30 minutes Difficulty: intermediary

 • Prepare the lobster : Shell the lobster tails and cut the meat into pieces.

 • Add the truffle : Grate some of the truffle into the pan and mix well.
 Season with salt and pepper.
-Remove from heat.
+Remove from the heat.

 1. Preparation of the yellow wine sauce

-1. Assembling Banh Cuon
+1. Assembling the Banh Cuon

 Archive under